kgabriel-hashicorp/terraform-aws-iampolicy/README.md

-# module template
+# terraform-aws-iam-policyandroles
-This repository contains the standards we recommend having for a root module in Terraform.

 ## Usage
-This terraform module will create an S3 Bucket.
+Module to create IAM policy and role to read an s3 bucket

 <!-- BEGIN_TF_DOCS -->
 ## Requirements